 A squealing noise could indicate a loose belt and that it is time for it to be replaced.
 A broken cambelt could lead to other collateral damage and may be a costly fix.

-According to Your Mechanic sometimes that squeak that seems to come from the area around the cambelt could also a failing water pump pulley or noise transference due to the serpentine belt slipping.
+According to Your Mechanic sometimes that squeak that seems to come from the area around the cambelt could also be a failing water pump pulley or noise transference due to the serpentine belt slipping.

 Bad bearings on a water pump pulley will make a noise.
 They could eventually fail and cause the engine to overheat and lead to an expensive problem.